uoftcprg/pokerkit/docs/source/samples.rst

    bb.showdown()
    sb.showdown()

-Note that the showdown is started by the aggressor.
-You must not forget to do showdown after all other stages of the game is finished.
+All non-all-in pots that reach the end of the game **must** showdown.
 Only after the showdown can the pot be distributed to the winners.

+Typically, showdowns are started by the aggressor.
+If you are not sure who is in turn to showdown, you can access the :attr:`pokertools.gameframe.PokerGame.actor` attribute.

-All-in pots are exceptions, however.
-As per the WSOP rule, all players involved in an all-in pot is forced to show no matter what.
+An exception to the showdowns are all-in pots.
+Indeed, as per the WSOP rule, all players involved in an all-in pot are forced to show their hands no matter what.
 The idea is to prevent collusion and chip dumping.
-As a result, in all-in pots, showdowns are unnecessary, as cards are exposed by default.
+As a result, in all-in pots, showdowns are unnecessary, as cards are exposed by default without any action taken by the players.

-All hands shown below involve all-in pots.
-Note that just because they do not showdown, you should not forget to showdown on non-all-in pots!
+Again, to summarize, you **absolutely must not** forget to showdown in non-all-in pots that reach the end of the game.
+Otherwise, the pot will not be distributed to the rightful owners.
+This allow people to muck or show on purpose, which allow people to surrender their pots even if they win.

 Dwan vs Ivey
 ------------